-Race-specific BMXs are vastly different, and one area of this discipline where weight is considered important.
+Race-specific BMXs are vastly different as weight is considered important.
 BMX racing revolves around very quick acceleration and hard sprinting out of the saddle, so these bikes are centred on maintaining great speed and momentum until the finish line.

-Ride can satisfy all levels of BMX riding.
+Ride can help you with all levels of BMX riding.
 If you’re after something specific, we’re happy to customise a BMX to suit your needs.